praF02/anevicon/README.md

 That is, Anevicon has been designed to minimize a number of system calls to your Linux kernel.
 Yes, we can instead use such libraries as [netmap](https://www.freebsd.org/cgi/man.cgi?query=netmap)/[PF_RING](https://www.ntop.org/products/packet-capture/pf_ring/)/[DPDK](https://www.dpdk.org/), but then users might be confused with running Anevicon on their systems.
 Anyway, I think that `sendmmsg` provides pretty well performance for all needs.

 Here is a visual demonstration of the described process.
-You enter `sudo anevicon --receiver=93.184.216.34:80 --packets-count=7 --send-message="First" --send-message="Second" --send-message="Third" --packets-per-syscall=3` and the program generates an iterator over ten messages that will be processed by an optimized sending buffer with the capacity of three:
+You enter `anevicon --receiver=93.184.216.34:80 --packets-count=7 --send-message="First" --send-message="Second" --send-message="Third" --packets-per-syscall=3` and the program generates an iterator over ten messages that will be processed by an optimized sending buffer with the capacity of three:

 <div align="center">
   <img src="https://github.com/Gymmasssorla/anevicon/raw/master/media/PROCESS.png">